-Check out De Speeldoos, the unique Dutch toy store, or stop into one of the tea houses or bakeries for a quick bite.
+Check out De Speeldoos, the unique Dutch toy store, or stop into a tea house or bakery for a quick bite.
 In Karakter, you’ll find relaxed casual clothes, or check out the second-hand store Terre des Hommes, which dedicates its profits to programs stopping child exploitation around the world.

 Discover hidden courtyards

 The Netherlands is full of hidden courtyards called hofjes, the Dutch word for an almshouse surrounding a courtyard.
-Many of them have existed since the Middle Ages with the purpose of providing housing for the elderly and those with low income.
+Many of them have existed since the Middle Ages to provide housing for the elderly and those with low income.

 It’s often hard to find hofjes without knowing they’re there because these little havens of quiet beauty hide behind nondescript doors.
 They are only open at certain times, and we often found them closed to the public even during the appointed opening hours (they are private residences, after all).
 In Gouda, you may be lucky to find a few of the gems with their doors open.

-If you visit any of the hofjes in the Netherlands, keep in mind that they are private residences, and respect the posted hours and the privacy of the residents.
+If you visit any of the hofjes in the Netherlands, keep in mind that they are private residences, and respect the posted hours and the residents’ privacy.